dortania/OpenCore-Install-Guide/post-install/nvram.md

 ```
 nvram -p | grep -i myvar
 ```
-If nothing returns then you may continue forward
+If nothing returns then your NVRAM is not working.
+If a line containing `myvar test` returns, your NVRAM is working.

-## Making nvram.plist
+## Enabling emulated NVRAM (with a nvram.plist)

-So to make a nvram.plist you'll need 3 things set:
+To enable emulated NVRAM, you'll need 3 things set:

 Within your config.plist: